FAQs

 My computer is already authenticated and connected to the ASU Wireless.
 How does this affect my connection to the ASU Wireless network?

 The wireless and wired connections on your device are separate and do not affect each other.
-If you are already connected to the ASU wireless network then that connection will not be affected by connecting to or attempting to connect the ASU wired network.
+If you are already connected to the ASU wireless network, then that connection will not be affected by connecting to or attempting to connect to the ASU wired network.

 What is the ASU Network Segmentation Implementation?

-ASU is making use of Cisco ISE technology to manage the different segments on the network.
+ASU is using Cisco ISE to manage network segments.
 For example, students would typically be on a different network segment than faculty and staff.
-Segmentation allows optimizing the needs of the users on each specific network segment.
+Segmentation allows optimizing user needs for each specific network segment.

 What is a Media Access Control (MAC) Address and why is it important?

 The MAC address of your device is its unique network hardware "identifier".
-It is important to understand that for each network communication interface your device has it will have a separate and different MAC Address for each.
+It is important to understand that each network communication interface on your device has a separate MAC Address.

 For example, if your device has both ethernet and wireless capability (as with a typical laptop) then the MAC address for the wireless connection will be different from the ethernet connection.
-This is because wireless and ethernet connectivity require separate hardware in the device.
+This is because wireless and Ethernet connectivity require separate hardware in the device.
 So each will have its own unique MAC Address or hardware identifier.
-Because your device does not use both the wireless and ethernet connections at the same time the device will have a separate MAC Address for wireless and for ethernet.
+Because your device does not use both the wireless and Ethernet connections simultaneously, it will have a separate MAC address for each.

 I have devices (typically gaming consoles) without web browsers and which cannot use the normal authentication method.
 What do I do?

-In ASU managed Student Residence rooms, ASU has modified the wired network so that students can enjoy Residential Apartment style network connections.
-Devices plugged into wired ports in student residence rooms will not have to authenticate, and will receive static NAT IP addresses required by many Gaming Consoles to allow multi-player functionality.
+In ASU-managed Student Residence rooms, ASU has modified the wired network so that students can enjoy Residential Apartment-style network connections.
+Devices plugged into wired ports in student residence rooms will not have to authenticate and will receive static NAT IP addresses required by many Gaming Consoles to enable multiplayer functionality.
 This functionality will not be available outside of Student Residence rooms.

 Non-ASU managed Student Housing such as American Campus Communities (ACC) provide their own networks separate and different than ASU.